 Osteopaths treat people of all ages, for all sorts of conditions - for example, clinic owner Helena's oldest patient has been 96 and her youngest just 5 days old!
-Both Helena & Vitor use a variety of techniques including deep tissue massage, articulation, manipulation and cranial (craniosacral) technique, dry needling & K-taping (Vitor only), depending on what is appropriate for your problem, your state of health and your preferences.
-They may also give advice about posture, exercises and other aspects of health that will help you manage your problem or prevent it re-occuring in future.
+Helena uses a variety of techniques including deep tissue massage, articulation, manipulation and cranial (craniosacral) technique, depending on what is appropriate for your problem, your state of health and your preferences.
+She may also give advice about posture, exercises and other aspects of health that will help you manage your problem or prevent it re-occuring in future.

 Many people think osteopaths treat just back pain but Osteopathy can offer benefits for a wide range of problems and not just pain, but also problems with flexibility, tension and other issues listed below.
 For those keen to explore the evidence base for osteopathy directly, citations are being gradually added to this page & there is a downloadable summary attached.

-The conditions listed here are all from the Advertising Standard Authority's website of what Osteopaths may claim to treat based on current evidence, however Helena & Vitor may be able to help with other problems not on this list - please call the clinic on 01305 237244 and ask for a callback from an Osteopath to discuss whether Osteopathy may be suitable for your problem, or email us - firstname.lastname@example.org.
+The conditions listed here are all from the Advertising Standard Authority's website of what Osteopaths may claim to treat based on current evidence, however Helena may be able to help with other problems not on this list - please call the clinic on 01305 237244 and ask for a callback to discuss whether Osteopathy may be suitable for your problem, or email us - email@example.com.

 Frozen shoulder/ shoulder and elbow pain/ tennis elbow (lateral epicondylitis) arising from associated musculoskeletal conditions of the back and neck, but not isolated occurrences